Adimote/flashcard_gen/README.md

 2. Write your flashcards in `flashcards.md`, there are examples in there.
 Each heading is translated to a flashcard, subheadings can be used to categorise each card.

-3. Run `make` to produce flashcards.html, which you can navigate your web browser to
+3. Run `make` to produce flashcards.html, which you can open in your web browser.

-4. To record your 'Got its' you must also run `make record` in the background while you are reading your flashcards
+4. To record whether you 'got it', you must also run `make record` in the background while you are reading your flashcards.